 Watch the video below to better understand the system of care, how it helps children get access to the help they need, and how your family can benefit from the services it offers.

-In 2018, we also served 155 youths outside Bergen County and 4 youth in the Woodcliff Lake schools.
-Youths outside Bergen county are usually their own guardians and participating in out-of-home treatment.
+In 2022, we also served 136 youth outside Bergen County.
+Youth outside Bergen county are usually their own guardians and participating in out-of-home treatment.

 The Bergen's Promise Trustees are comprised of parents of children with emotional, behavioral or developmental issues and are each personally committed to improving the quality of care available to families in Bergen County.